 In 1700 the Spanish War of Succession forced Catalonia to renounce such practices.
 A childless Charles II of Spain had died, leaving his throne to France’s Phillip V. The Austrian Charles’ IV, Holy Roman Emperor, was understandably keen to take Spain’s throne for his own.
 He and Charles II (yeap two Charles’) were first cousins.
 The ensuing war saw Catalonia side with the ‘pretender’ Charles IV.
 They were on the losing side.

 Phillip was not a forgiving man.
-Upon his victory and ascension to the throne, he issues the Nueva Planta decrees.
+Upon his victory and ascension to the throne, he issued the Nueva Planta decrees.
 Terminating all of Catalonia’s separate institutions, laws, rights and kingship, whilst suppressing their language and culture.
 Madrid and the centralised Spanish Kingdom reached its apex.

 By the 1920’s Spain was unrecognisable.
 Alfonso XIII had abdicated, with the fall of the Spanish president and dictator Primo de Rivera, causing the establishment of the Second Spanish Republic.
 Under this new government, Catalonia received its first Statute of Autonomy.
 In 1931, the Generalitat of Catalonia, an autonomous, government body, was established.